Prepare baking agents in amixon® precision mixers

-The addition of liquids can sometimes produce agglomerates in the baking agent, which usually should be avoided.
-Agglomerates compromise the appearance of the baked product.
-The type of liquid which is added during mixing determines the consistency of the mixing good.
+Liquid additives can occasionally produce agglomerates in the baking agent, which should generally be avoided.
+Agglomerates affect the appearance of the baked product.
+The way liquids are added during mixing determines the consistency of the mixture.

-Some baking agents are only wetted with very small liquid additions.
-Generally, the components of the baking mixture have different affinities towards the liquid phase.
-Some are hydrophilic or even absorbent, while others may be hydrophobic.
-In this case, the process of liquid distribution into the powder is of particular importance, because the claim is that each particle should be wetted with the proportion of liquid required by the formulation.
-The use of two-component nozzles is recommended here.
+amixon precision mixers offer particular advantages for the user: Some baking agents are wetted only with very small additions of liquid.
+As a rule, the components of the baking mixture have different affinities for the liquid phase.
+Some are hydrophilic or even absorbent, others may be hydrophobic.
+In this case, the distribution of the liquid in the powder is of particular importance, because each particle should be wetted with the proportion of the liquid that corresponds to the formulation.
+The use of two-substance nozzles is recommended here.

 The introduction of highly viscous substances into the powder is also possible with amixon® mixers.